 The surface of your new countertop is highly resistant to wear and heat.
 It is not, however, completely heat, stain, or cut resistant.
-The material will withstand 275° F., which in normal household use, is more then adequate to prevent damage.
+The material will withstand 275° F., which in normal household use, is more than adequate to prevent damage.
 Do Not place a hot pan or skillet directly on the countertop as these metals can reach 500° F. or more.
-Always use a trivet under cook ware.
-Electric frying pans and other heat producing appliances may produce heat in excess of 275° F..
+Always use a trivet under cookware.
+Electric frying pans and other heat-producing appliances may produce heat in excess of 275° F.

 Few chemicals and foods used in the kitchen will stain your countertop.
 If a slight stain should occur, it may be possible to remove it with a very mild cleanser containing a bleaching agent, or use a baking soda paste and rinse with water.
 Do Not use abrasive cleaners or scouring pads.

 The surface of your countertop is a decorative laminate and should not be used as a cutting surface or chopping block.
 There is no way of removing cuts or scratches.